 Quick Answer

 The best feng shui room colors change with the room.
-Bedrooms usually want softer, quieter color.
+Bedrooms need softer, quieter color.
 Kitchens tend to work well with lighter, fresher tones.
 Living rooms often want grounded warmth.
-Offices usually need more disciplined calm than the rooms meant for gathering.
+Offices need more disciplined calm than the rooms meant for gathering.

 A room color guide is more useful when it starts with function instead of symbolism.
 The room should feel better after the color goes in, not just more aligned on paper.